sajjadmilani/Quiz-Land/README.md

 ![ledearboard](https://user-images.githubusercontent.com/92240385/175217696-edcacd14-027d-46b2-ba78-126a5592b02b.jpg)

 4.  **Final result**
-> Right after organizer’s click on the “End Quiz” , the winner’s name will appear in the middle of the page adorned with colorful confetti.
+> Right after organizer’s click on the ```End Quiz``` , the winner’s name will appear in the middle of the page adorned with colorful confetti.

 ## ⚡️	Participants Features
 1.	**Choosing name**